helmutkaufmann/wn-twigext-plugin/README.md

 # Adding New Filters and Functions
 Often, a project requires a few specific functions.
 Traditionally, a Winter developer would therefore implement tailor-made plugins with the required functionality.
-This is quite some effort when only one or two functions are needed.This plugin simplifies the process of adding individual filters and functions to a project.
+This is quite some effort when only one or two functions are needed.
+This plugin simplifies the addition of project-specific filters and functions.

 Functions are added as follow (by placing them, e.g, in **twig/functions/\_myFucntions.php** in the active themes directory, files to be loaded must start with an underscore):
 ```